0/1 Constrained Optimization Solving Sample Average Approximation for Chance Constrained Programming

 \begin{remark}The above theorem means that a $\tau$-stationary point for any $\tau>0$ is a KKT point.
 For some $\tau$ in a particular range $(0,\tau_*]$, a KKT point is also a $\tau$-stationary point.
-Therefore, $\tau$-stationary points are equivalent to KKT points under (\textbf{Case 2}).
-However, in general, being a $\tau$-stationary point is a stronger optimality condition than being an KKT point which is also better than being a BKKT point.
-In addition, it is worth mentioning that even under (\textbf{Cond 3}), a BKKT point may not be a local minimizer.
-We illustrate this by giving the following example. \end{remark} Let $M=1$ $N=2$, $K=2$, $s=1$, $f(\bfx)=(x_1-2)^2$, and $\G(\bfx)=(x_1^2-x_2, x_2-1)\in\R^{1\times 2}$.
-Then problems \eqref{SCP} and \eqref{BIP} are
+Therefore, $\tau$-stationary points are equivalent to KKT points under \textbf{Case 2}.
+However, in general, being a $\tau$-stationary point is a stronger optimality condition than being a KKT point which is also better than being a BKKT point.
+In addition, it is worth mentioning that even under \textbf{Cond 3}, a BKKT point may not be a local minimizer.
+We illustrate this by giving the following example.
+Let